 Anxious dogs are frequently problem barkers.
 Unfortunately, if you prevent an anxious dog from barking, he may turn to other, equally problematic behaviors.
 Anxious dogs that are prevented from barking frequently resort to digging, chewing, or self-mutilation.
 Sometimes anxious dogs need medication along with behavioral modification in order to quell their self-destructive or nuisance behaviors.

 Howling and barking are ways for a lonely dog to express his feelings.
-Consider dog day care, sharing a yard with a neighbor’s lonely dog, or getting a playmate for your dog.
+Consider dog daycare, sharing a yard with a neighbor’s lonely dog, or getting a playmate for your dog.

 Many breeds of dogs were developed to be protective.
-If your dog is one those, he may see it as his duty to warn away every stranger, loose dog, teasing cat, wayward squirrel, belligerent butterfly, and dangerous postal carrier he can see, hear, or imagine.
+If your dog is one of those, he may see it as his duty to warn away every stranger, loose dog, teasing the cat, wayward squirrel, belligerent butterfly, and dangerous postal carrier he can see, hear, or imagine.

 This type of dog will need to be confined inside and off-duty.
 If this isn’t feasible, consider erecting a pen or kennel where he can stay but not be able to see the real and imagined threats to his home.
 This should at least reduce his barking.